programminghistorian/ph-submissions/fr/traductions/Détecter-la-réutilisation-de-texte-avec-Passim.md

 - Vogler et al. (2020) apply the `textreuse` R package \cite{mullen2016} to study the phenomenon of *media concentration* in contemporary journalism;

 **TRACER**
-- Büchler et al. (2014) explain the algorithms for text reuse detection that are implemented in TRACER;
+- Bï¿½chler et al. (2014) explain the algorithms for text reuse detection that are implemented in TRACER;
 - Franzini et al. (2018) use and evaluate TRACER for the extraction of quotations from a Latin text (the *Summa contra Gentiles* of Thomas Aquinas);

 **BLAST**